 The newest is the Bombardier (“Bombi”).
 With the skill of our operators and the widening to most of our trails, we can now get most of the system of trails completed efficiently by this one machine.

 The Piston Bullie went through a major overhaul during the 2012/13 season and is used as our back-up machine.
 We use it to groom some of the narrower trails and it is required during the shoulder seasons.

 The snowmobile, with its upgraded trailer hitch in 2014, is a very versatile tool to get trails done quickly when the other machines are not available.
 It was used extensively on the dog trails over the 2013/14 season.

 During the off season, there are scheduled workbees for members to help in keeping the trails ready for the ski season.
 Notifications of these workbees are usually sent out by email or will be posted on the website and Facebook.
 If it weren’t for the efforts of all the volunteers of the club, much of this work would not get completed.

 We also have a tractor, donated by the Williams Family, that is used to keep the grass mowed in both the stadium area and on the trails.

 Thanks to Sean Broadworth, the current executive member in charge for organizing the events and keeping track of where all the blowdown has happened.
-If you want to spend some time working on any trails give Sean a call and he can set you up with a locale.
+If you want to spend some time working on any trails, then give Sean a call and he can set you up with a plan.